-The ‘parc naturel régional de Millevaches en Limousin’ is an enormous 314,000 hectare (775,000 acre) national park consisting of heaths, peat bogs, forests and woodlands, ponds, lakes and rivers.
+The ‘parc naturel régional de Millevaches en Limousin’ is an enormous 314,000 hectare (775,000 acre) regional park consisting of heaths, peat bogs, forests and woodlands, ponds, lakes and rivers.
 Ancient tracks and empty narrow winding roads meander between the scattered farms and hamlets.
 Small villages built of local granite and roofed in blue-grey slate nestle amongst the rolling hills.

 This plateau is a shoulder of the Massif Central and rises to an altitude of almost 1000 metres at its highest.
 The peat bogs (tourbières) high on the plateau are an important watershed and give rise to the River Vienne which empties far to the northwest in the Loire and the River Vézère which twists through steep wooded gorges to join the Dordogne 200km further south.

 This varied landscape has a wide variety of flora and fauna.
 There are many zones of protected land.
-The national park (pnr-millevaches.fr) is very effective and works actively to encourage and protect not only the wildlife but also the local inhabitants and their way of life.
+The regional park (pnr-millevaches.fr) is very effective and works actively to encourage and protect not only the wildlife but also the local inhabitants and their way of life.